ssgalo/My-react-projects/README.md

 Here, you can see what I am talking about: https://roadmap.sh/react <br />

-Until now, I learned too many things like basik hooks (useState, useEffect), rendering in react, props, custom hooks, useMemo, useCallback, useRef, react router and conditional rendering. <br />
+So far, I learned too many things like basik hooks (useState, useEffect), rendering in react, props, custom hooks, useMemo, useCallback, useRef, react router and conditional rendering. <br />
 And now, I am currently learning about useContext and useReducer hooks.